zinebIhouline/workshop-node-js-eval/README.md

 Your program must be written into the file **src/exercise5.js_** into the function +run+.

-This function should return a string which indicates number of files in a directory with a particular message.
+This function should log a string in the console which indicates number of files in a directory with a particular message.

 To do this you should absolutely use the asynchronous way.